xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 [pull request documentation](https://docs.github.com/en/pull-requests/reference/pull-requests)
 covers those.

-We hold high standards regarding commit messages, git history, and pull request quality, and those standards come from years of experience maintaining complex software projects, as well as practices widely adopted across successful open-source communities.
-None of what follows is meant as a hurdle.
-It is here to spare someone, quite possibly you, a wasted round of review.
+XCP-ng is made of several sub-projects that work together, maintained by various teams.
+Some teams have their own customs. **Members of these teams should not feel constrained by the principles and rules described in this document.** Have we forgotten to state that there are several different ways to do something?
+Have we overstated the importance of a specific rule?
+Use your best judgment, and suggest a change if it seems useful.
+We do try, however, when it makes sense, to share principles and common rules across the whole XCP-ng team.
+Cross team interaction happens all the time.

+**Upstream projects may have different rules.** Many of the principles laid out here to help individuals work together probably still hold, but when we contribute to upstream projects, which have more stakeholders than just the XCP-ng team, we must conform to the upstream project's rules.

-**Target audience.** The principles, the guidance on preparing a pull request, and the review etiquette apply to everyone.
+**Target audience.** The principles, the guidance on preparing a pull request, and the review etiquette are written both for occasional contributors and regular team members.
 A few practices only make sense for members of the XCP-ng team and are marked where they appear.

-**What this document is.** These are the rules the XCP-ng team has agreed on, and they are not exhaustive.
+**What this document is.** These are the practices the XCP-ng team has agreed on, and they are not exhaustive.
+A few of them are enforced, by tooling or by maintainers who will not merge without them.
+Most are strong recommendations drawn from experience rather than obligations, and where the difference matters, we say so.
 XCP-ng is a live project, its customs evolve, and we will strive to keep this page current as they do.
 Individual projects and teams may also have conventions of their own on top of what is written here, so it is worth asking if you are unsure.

-**If you get something wrong.** That is normal while you are still learning how we work with pull requests, and it is generally recoverable.
+**If you get something wrong.** That is normal while you are still learning how we work with pull requests in the XCP-ng project, and it is generally recoverable.
 A first pull request often takes a few rounds, and nobody is keeping score of how many.
 If a review comment doesn't make sense to you, say so and ask: that is expected of you, not held against you.

-**Upstream projects may have different rules.** Many of the principles laid out here to help individuals work together probably still hold, but when we contribute upstream we must conform to the upstream project's rules.
+## Why we work this way {#why-we-work-this-way}

+What we are here for is that the people who run XCP-ng get something that works, keeps working, and keeps getting better.
+Pull requests are one of the places where that is decided: the last point where a mistake is still cheap, and the point where one person's work becomes the project's.

+We hold high standards regarding commit messages, git history, and pull request quality.
+They come from years of experience maintaining complex software projects, and from practices widely adopted across successful open-source communities.
+None of it is meant as a hurdle.
+It is how we reach the quality and the reliability we aim for.

+What follows in this page is how we usually meet the project's needs.
+The needs are what matters: if you are in a situation where a practice does not serve them, do it differently and state it if useful.

+People run XCP-ng in production, often on critical infrastructure.
+Whatever form a regression takes, it reaches the work of everyone whose workloads depend on those machines.

+Not every repository carries that weight, and these guidelines do not pretend otherwise.
+Each kind of work has its own version of it: documentation is a reference that people act on, so it has to be accurate; a test is only worth having if it is maintainable and actually tests something; the tooling we write is what the rest of the team relies on to do their work.
+Judge the care a change deserves by what depends on it.

+Review is one of the few systematic checks we have, and what it catches depends on what it can see.
+A reviewer works from the code, from what the change says about itself, and from what the author chose to point out.
+Providing all of it is what gives an approval its meaning.

+As most of us don't see each other in person, we also put a strong emphasis on the importance of context and communication.

-## Core principles {#core-principles}
+## A few core principles {#core-principles}

 Reviews go well when there is shared context, clear expectations, prompt replies, responsibility, and a willingness to give each other the benefit of the doubt.
 Those matter more than technical brilliance, which is why the principles below are mostly not about code.

-For authors:

-> Take responsibility for what you propose, and make the reviewer's job as simple as possible.

-A review does not transfer responsibility.
-You are answerable for the change before you open it, and still answerable after it merges.

-For reviewers:

-> Take responsibility for what you approve, and leave the author feeling respected.

-Both rules open the same way on purpose: each side is answerable for what it puts its name to.
-When both sides follow these principles, reviews are faster, discussions are more productive, what gets merged is of high quality, and the project benefits.
+They apply to authors and to reviewers alike.

 ### Assume positive intent {#assume-positive-intent}